Mission Bay school fight: Eight arrests after waterfront brawl organised on Instagram

 Eight people have been arrested after a brawl that involved as many as 100 teenagers from several Auckland schools on a wealthy beachfront.

-And it has been revealed the fight was organised weeks in advance via Instagram stories.
+And it has been revealed the fight was organised weeks in advance via Instagram.

-About 40 police officers were called to Mission Bay's Selwyn Reserve yesterday afternoon at about 4.30pm to break up the fight.
+About 40 police officers were called to Mission Bay's Selwyn Reserve about 4.30pm yesterday to break up the fight.

 A police spokeswoman said this morning eight people had been arrested.